-The state of the s APPLICANT INTERESTED AND AFFECTED PARTIES (IAPs) Receive notice of Environmental Authorisation from the relevant Competent Authority Receive notice of Environmental Authorisation from Applicant/Consultant Within 10 days of receipt of notification, notify the relevant Competent Authority and all IAPs of intention to appeal Within 10 days of receipt of notification, notify the relevant Competent Authority of intention to appeal 3.
+APPLICANT INT INTERESTED AND AFFECTED PARTIES (IAPs) 1.
+Receive notice of Environmental Authorisation from the relevant Competent Authority 1.
+Receive notice of Environmental Authorisation from Applicant/Consultant 2 Within 10 days of receipt of notification, notify the relevant Competent Authority and all IAPs of intention to appeal 2 Within 10 days of receipt of notification, notify the relevant Competent Authority of intention to appeal 3.
 Notification served by the Applicant must include: 3.1.
 A copy of the notice of intention to appeal; and 3.2.
 A notice indicating where and for what period the appeal submission will be available for inspection by all IAPs 3.
 Appellant must serve on the Applicant 3.1.
 A copy of the notice of intention to appeal 3.2.
-A notice indicating where and for what period the appeal submission will be available for inspection by the applicant The appeal must be submitted to the relevant Competent Authority or delegated organ of State within 30 days of lodging of the notice of intention to appeal 4.
-The appeal must be submitted to the relevant Competent Authority or delegated organ of State within 30 days of lodging of the notice of intention to appeal 5.
-A person or organ of state that receives notice of an appeal may submit a responding statement to the relevant Competent Authority or delegated organ of state within 30 days from the date that the appeal submission was made available for inspection by the appellant 5.
-An Applicant that receives notice of an appeal may submit a responding statement to the relevant Competent Authority or delegated organ of State a) the Minister if the decision was issued by the Director- General (or another official) acting in his/ her capacity as the delegated Competent Authority;
+A notice indicating where and for what period the appeal submission will be available for inspection by the applicant 4.
+The appeal must be submitted to the relevant Competent Authority or delegated organ of State within 30 days of lodging of the notice of intention to appeal 4, The appeal must be submitted to the relevant Competent Authority or delegated organ of State within 30 days of lodging of the notice of intention to appeal 5.
+A person or organ of state that receives notice of an appeal may submit a responding statement to the relevant Competent Authority or delegated organ of state within 30 days from the date that the appeal submission was made available for inspection by the appellant 5 An Applicant that receives notice of an appeal may submit a responding statement to the relevant Competent Authority or delegated organ of State within 30 days from the date the appeal submission was made available for inspection by the appellant